Adam Montgomery: Career

 Montgomery signed his first professional contract with Celtic in July 2019 and he extended his contract to 2025 in February 2021.
 After making the bench for the first team on four occasions, he made his professional debut for Celtic on 12 May 2021, starting in a 4–0 win over St Johnstone.

-On 31 January 2022, Montgomery joined Aberdeen on loan until the end of the 2021–22 season.
+On 31 January 2022, he joined Aberdeen on loan until the end of the 2021–22 season.

+On 3 July 2023, he signed for League One club Fleetwood Town on a season-long loan deal.

+On 15 January 2024, Montgomery joined Motherwell on loan until the end of the 2023–24 season.
+On 1 February 2024, he returned to Celtic after suffering a serious injury during a training session.

+In July 2025, Montgomery signed for Livingston on loan.

 Style of play

-Montgomery came through the Celtic Academy as a forward, only converting to a defender ahead of his breakthrough in to the first team.
+Montgomery started out as forward at the club before being moved into defence by coach Darren O'Dea, and that paid off in February 2021 when the youngster extended his contract to 2025.